mtlynch/mtlynch.io/content/retrospectives/2024/09/index.md

 I installed NixOS on my Framework, which has been satisfying but challenging.

 In NixOS, all configuration happens through plaintext files.
 This is amazing when I want to install a program, and all I have to do is add a line to a file and run `nixos rebuild`.
-It's less amazing when I just want to make the system clock display in AM/PM instead of 24-hour format, and I can't find the magic incantation that controls that in NixOS.
+It's less amazing when I just want to make the system clock display in AM/PM instead of 24-hour format, and I can't find the magic incantation to control it in NixOS.

-Setting up the laptop has become an unexpectedly nice paternity leave project.
+Configuring NixOS has become an unexpectedly nice paternity leave project.
 First, instead of spending most of my time in my office, I'm in my living room with my family most of the day.
 When I use my computer, it's my laptop, so I have extra motivation to get NixOS working well.

 I also just keep a list of things I want to get working on NixOS that I haven't yet figured out.
 And those quests are usually things that are friendly to interruptions, because it's a lot of searching for answers and trial and error.